 Jereme Baker is the owner and Managing Member of Baker Law Group.
-Mr. Baker has extensive experience in the various practice areas of the firm, namely, Real Estate, Business/Corporate Law, Probate, Estate Planning and Guardianship/Conservatorship Law.
+Mr. Baker has extensive experience in the various practice areas of the firm, namely, Trust and Estates, Family Office and Business Law, Probate Litigation and Administration, and Guardianship/Conservatorship Law.

 Brian Petz is a senior associate and chair of the Probate and Estate Planning Department of Baker Law Group, LLC.
 His practice focuses on estate planning, guardianship and conservatorship, estate and trust administration, and probate litigation.